bowtie-co/houndstooth-marketing-site/content/_posts/2019-03-25-for-developers-clean.md

     <h2><strong>Getting Started:</strong></h2>
     <p>In order to use this feature, your site must be made with Jekyll and use Jekyll collection objects (including the default Jekyll <em>Posts</em> and <em>Drafts</em> collections).</p>
     <h4><strong>Step 1: Defining a Collection</strong></h4>
-    <pre>To define a collection, include it in your <code>_config.yml</code> as shown below.
+    To define a collection, include it in your <code>_config.yml</code> as shown below.
 For more information on Jekyll collections, <a href="https://jekyllrb.com/docs/collections/">see their docs</a>.
     <div>
       <code>
         collections: